b-rbmp/IoT-individual-assignment_/README.md

 ## Hands-On Walkthrough of the System and Setup

-For a detailed walkthrough of the system and setup, please refer to the Setup.md file.
+For a detailed walkthrough of the system and setup, please refer to the [Setup.md file](https://github.com/b-rbmp/IoT-individual-assignment_/blob/b858a2ea7ffe0310c2dae342239707702645fd47/SETUP.md)